 Certain chocolate makers choose to provision themselves directly in fresh or roasted cocoa beans or cocoa powder.
 We accompany them as they make their aromatic selection based on the country of origin or the blend of flavours so that they can create unique tastes.
 With our experts and our Transparence Cacao programme we can guarantee the origins of our cocoa and a consistent level of quality.

 The success of CÉMOI lies in our standard of quality and innovation.
 These standards naturally led us to committing to the local cocoa producers in the main producing areas.
 CÉMOI is the last great French chocolate-maker to master the entire network: from bean to bar.
 We meet the consumers’ requirements but also those of the food industry, from the manufacturers to the chocolate professionals: chocolate-makers, pastry chefs, out-of-home caterers and the supermarket chains.

 Since the 1970s CÉMOI has been selecting cocoa beans in the Ivory Coast, the leading global producer.
 In 1996 the group decided to build a cocoa-transforming factory that now employs 1,000 team members and has a turnover of 230M Euros.
 Today CÉMOI is positionned as one of the leading transformers in Ivory Coast.
 The group has built strong economical and industrial relations in the country and this local implantation has enabled us to develop the Premium Ivory Coast origin, a cocoa with exceptional aromatic qualities that can be found in our professional and finished products.
 Moreover, CÉMOI is the first international chocolate maker to have opened a chocolate making factory in 2015, to produce products for the Ivorian market, made from local cocoa beans.

 Without completely generalising, it is extremely difficult to find a cocoa of irreproachable quality at an international level.
 The reasons are numerous, but the chocolate industry, faced with an increasing demand for dark, high cocoa-content chocolate continue looking for that perfect cocoa.
-The Transparence Cacao programme has fixed itself the objective to commercialise premium cocoa.
+The Transparence Cacao program has fixed itself the objective to commercialise premium cocoa.